blackcrowX/Data_Analytics_Portfolio/Project_I/README.md

 To begin, a reorganization of the columns was undertaken, enhancing the data's structure and readability.
 As part of this process, the "Policy Number" column was designated as the index for efficient referencing.
 Additionally, an extraneous column at the end of the dataset was removed to streamline the data's presentation.
 Moreover, a new column called "Age Group" was introduced, facilitating subsequent analysis based on age-related criteria.

 Subsequently, efforts were made to improve data interpretability through the application of functions such as replace() and proper().
 For instance, the values "Husband" and "Wife" within the "Insured Relationship" column were unified and transformed into a more generic category, "Married".
-These transformations aimed to enhance the visualization of the data and simplify the subsequent analytical processes.
+These transformations aimed to enhance the visualisation of the data and simplify the subsequent analytical processes.

 <p align="center">
   <img src="https://raw.githubusercontent.com/blackcrowX/blackcrowX.github.io/main/images/project_I/screenshot_2.jpg"/>